colourmoon/image-picker/README.md

-   // here you have make a object of teh ResultImage to get the result from the image picker privite val launcher=object : ResultImage {
+   // here you have make a object of the ResultImage to get the result from the image picker privite val launcher=object : ResultImage {
     override val result: ActivityResultLauncher<Intent>  = registerForActivityResult(
     ActivityResultContracts.StartActivityForResult()